 Some trees may start to form multiple trunks.
 If you want it to have only one trunk, choose the main trunk to train into a central leader.

 You may see scales and the tulip tree leaf miner (Odontopus calceatus - also known as the sassafras weevil) on this plant.
-Scales can be controlled to some degree at least by using horticultural oil, though this can be difficult since many species have a tough outer layer that acts like armor.
+Scales can be controlled to some degree by using horticultural oil, though this can be difficult since many species have a tough outer layer that acts like armor.

 As for the tulip tree leaf miner, try to avoid using pesticides since these may also kill the parasitic wasps that are its natural predators.
 Insecticides are sometimes used to prevent egg laying and to kill larvae.